top of page

 These increases are, in part, driven by the scaling up of First Nations businesses (more First Nations businesses are also now employers) and their diversification (Aboriginal and Torres Strait Islander entrepreneurs are working in more varied and productive industries such as health care and social assistance and transport, postal and warehousing).

-This provides greater opportunities for industry to diversify their suppliers and lift First Nations involvement in their operations Good practice in procurement
+This provides greater opportunities for industry to diversify their suppliers and lift First Nations involvement in their operations

 The Business Council of Australia (BCA) has developed a strategy that focuses on First Nations employment, and economic and cultural empowerment.